The video of this conference is available below (scroll down)

 ABOUT THE EVENT

-This online event will discuss the guiding principles of international sustainability standards based on enterprise value where Lucrezia Reichlin, Professor of Economics at the London Business School, will be joined by the former Governor of the Bank of England, Mark Carney.
-Elias Papaioannou, co-Academic Director of the Wheeler Institute and Economics Professor at London Business School will host the discussion.
+This online event discussed the guiding principles of international sustainability standards based on enterprise value where Lucrezia Reichlin, Professor of Economics at the London Business School, was joined by the former Governor of the Bank of England, Mark Carney.
+Elias Papaioannou, co-Academic Director of the Wheeler Institute and Economics Professor at London Business School hosted the discussion.

 Mark Carney is currently the UK Prime Minister’s Finance Adviser for COP26 and UN Special Envoy for Climate Action and Finance.
 This role focuses on embedding climate into every finance decision and creating a more sustainable financial system to support the path to net zero.
 Mark was previously Governor of the Bank of England from 2013 to 2020, and Governor of the Bank of Canada from 2008 to 2013.
 Internationally, Mark was Chair of the Financial Stability Board from 2011 to 2018, Chair of the Global Economy Meeting and Economic Consultative Committee of the Bank for International Settlements from 2018-2020, and was First Vice-Chair of the European Systemic Risk Board from 2013-2020.
 He is Vice Chair of Brookfield Asset Management and a member of the Global Advisory Board of PIMCO, the Group of Thirty, the Foundation Board of the World Economic Forum, as well as the boards of Bloomberg Philanthropies, the Peterson Institute for International Economics and the Hoffman Institute for Global Business and Society at INSEAD.